112dev/phunt/docs/CONTRIBUTING.md

 ## Setting up Local Development Environment

-To get started with local development, ensure you have **Git**, **Node.js**, and **yarn** installed.
-Check the package.json `engines` section for the supported versions.
+To get started with local development, ensure you have **Git** and **Node.js** installed.
+You can verify the compatible Node.js versions in the `engines` section of `package.json`.

-Once you've cloned the repository, install the dependencies by running the following command from the project root:
+After cloning the repository, activate Corepack by running `corepack enable` to ensure the appropriate package manager version (as specified in the root package.json) is installed.
+Then, navigate to the project root and install dependencies by running:

 ```shell
 yarn install